-This workshop will bring together researchers from two main areas: (1) algorithm design (broadly construed); and (2) law (including law & economics and law & technology).
-Our short-term goal is to identify concrete research problems of joint interest, which will benefit from a collaborative, interdisciplinary approach over the next few years, and to form the necessary connections to tackle them as a community.
-Our long-term goal is to enable decades of legal thought to inform algorithm design, and the mathematical rigor and power of computer science theory to inform lawmaking.
+This workshop will bring together researchers and scholars from diverse disciplines, including: computer science, law, ethics, social science, and data science.
+Our short-term goal is to identify concrete research problems of joint interest, which will benefit from a collaborative interdisciplinary approach over the next few years, and to form the necessary connections to tackle them as a community.
+Our long-term goal is to enable decades of legal and ethical thought to inform algorithm design, and the mathematical rigor and power of computer science theory to inform lawmaking.

 Registration for this event is now closed.
 The public will be able to view this event's livestream on our YouTube channel, or on the schedule page linked above.